alphonsa-01/Colors/README.md

 # Colors
-Java code for the color coding of Thermistor which changes according to the temperature
+Java code for the color coding of a Thermostat which changes color according to the temperature